 TomTom demand you update your maps frequently however at a certain age of device they will say it is too old to update now so you must buy a new device.
 This is when I found out when choosing a new device that they don’t support custom POI’s.
 Garmin do, but it’s very clunky and demands the use of a computer and some specialist software.
 Pretty stupid if you’re on the road lol You can save some favourites as they’re called but these are limited in number.

 Nevertheless grumbles aside, SatNavs are an excellent tool for finding your way around but it is unwise to rely on them 100%.
-For one thing they do make mistakes, and also you don’t memorise a journey well if you are simply following instructions.
+For one thing they do make mistakes and also you don’t memorise a journey well if you are simply following instructions.
 Consider them as a helpful aid rather than as a necessary tool.
-It’s very, very easy to live without one, but if you travel far and frequently they do make life that much easier.
+You can live without one, but if you travel far and frequently they do make life that much easier.